About the Rail Network Rebuild

 - Sylvia Park

-The remaining stages will be completed one section at a time over the next 3 years, so the rest of the train network can stay open during works.
+The remaining stages will be completed one section at a time, so the rest of the train network can stay open during works.
 We’ll keep you informed with the details of additional stages as they are confirmed.

 We know you've dealt with a lot of rail closures lately

 We understand how difficult and stressful changing the way you get around Auckland can be.